danielaparker/jsoncons/doc/ref/bignum.md

     explicit bignum(const char* str, const Allocator& alloc);

-    bignum(int signum, std::initializer_list<uint8_t> init);
+    bignum(int signum, std::initializer_list<uint8_t> magnitude);
 Constructs a bignum from the sign-magnitude representation.
-The integer signum value is -1 for negative or 1 for positive.
-The initializer list `init` of bytes is in big-endian byte-order.
+The magnitude is an unsigned integer `n` encoded as a byte string data item in big-endian byte-order.
+If the value of signum is 1, the value of the bignum is `n`.
+If the value of signum is -1, the value of the bignum is `-1 - n`.
 An empty list means a zero value.

-    bignum(int signum, std::initializer_list<uint8_t> init, const Allocator& alloc);
+    bignum(int signum, std::initializer_list<uint8_t> magnitude, const Allocator& alloc);

     bignum(const bignum& s);